 Excuse My Christmas, by Jan Terri (2013)

-If you've heard any of my previous holiday mixes you're probably familiar with some of my regular guests -- artists like Johnny "Bowtie" Barstow, Red Sovine, and Wing, just to name a few.
-These are the artists I've featured most prominently on my collections because they're such original characters, and while they may not produce songs as wonderfully memorable as "White Christmas," their stuff is pretty damned memorable for other reasons.
+If you've heard any of my previous holiday mixes you're probably familiar with some of my favorite featured artists — performers like Johnny "Bowtie" Barstow, Red Sovine, and Wing, just to name a few.
+I've featured these folks most prominently because they're such original characters, and while their records may not be as wonderfully memorable as "White Christmas," their stuff is pretty damned memorable for other reasons.
 (Oops, my bad.
 Wing's also done her own unique version of "White Christmas," too.)
 Well, this year we welcome a new member to this inspirational group of artists, and her name is Jan Terri.

 Isn't that something?
-Jan's got quite a following on the internet, and she's produced a pretty amazing collection of very original material n a career that's spanned well over 20 years.
-She may not be the most glamorous singer out there, and sometimes her lyrics come across as rather simple, but as Paul McCartney once famously observed, "What's wrong with that?"
+Jan's got quite a following on the internet, no doubt the result of the amazing collection of original material she's produced in a career that's spanned well over 20 years.
+She may not be the most glamorous entertainer in the business, and sometimes her lyrics do come across as rather pedestrian, but as Paul McCartney once famously observed, "What's wrong with that?"

-One of her most outspoken fans is a guy named Chris Canote, who's posted several videos with and about Jan Terri.
-Frankly, I find him irritating as hell, but it's only due to his in-depth reporting that we know from Jan herself what "Excuse My Christmas" is really about.
+One of Jan's most outspoken fans is a guy named Chris Canote, who's recently posted several videos with and about the singer.
+Frankly, I find Chris irritating as hell, but it's only due to his in-depth reporting that we know from Jan herself what "Excuse My Christmas" is really about.
 Ready?
 "I don't know."
-That's what she says. well, when you really think about it, what else could the answer possibly be?
+That's what she says.
+Well, when you really think about it, what else could she possibly say?

 OK, here's just one more.
 I want to save some for later, after all.
 Why?
-Because Jan's recorded at least one additional Christmas son and I might well choose to put that on a future mix,
+Because Jan's recorded at least one additional Christmas song and I'm guessing I'm going to want to use it on a future compilation.

 Saturday, December 9, 2017